 While parties are common at most colleges, Michigan State also had its fair share of riots.
 These usually took place is a dilapidated student ghetto called Cedar Village.
 Every couple of years, we would win/lose a big basketball tournament, and students and fans would pour into Cedar Village to celebrate/mourn.
-Then the East Lansing would come in with riot gear, and lo and behold, a riot would start.
+Then the East Lansing Police would come in with riot gear, and lo and behold, a riot would start.
 And even though many of the rioters weren’t even students at Michigan State, the riots always made us look bad.
-Afterward the student government would talk of change, and four or five years later, once a new generation of students moved in, there would be another riot.
+Afterward the student government would talk of change, but nothing would come of it.
+Four or five years later, once a new generation of students moved in, there would be another riot.

 I still don’t think that Michigan State University deserves its reputation as a party school.
 A lot of this ill-repute came from the quadrennial riots and the large student body living in a suburban town.
 Still, I have no regrets about my alma mater.
 Looking back almost a decade after graduating, I look back with fondness, at least for the parties.
 I don’t miss the riots, but then again, I don’t see them as anything unusual.